mng12689/stack-viz/README.md

   },
   "global": {
     "severities": [
-      { "name": "$s1" }
+      { "name": "$s1", { display: "color": "$color1" } },
-      { "name": "$s2" }
+      { "name": "$s2", { display: "color": "$color1" } }
     ]
-  }.
-  "display" {
-    "severities": {
-      "$s1": { "color": "$color1" },
-      "$s2": { "color": "$color2" }
-    },
-    "resources": {
-      "$rName": { ... }
   }
 }
-}
 ```

 resources: Defines each individual resource.
 Each new resource is defined as a key within "resources", and will be rendered exactly once in the stack visualization.
 It is defined as inheriting from a "type" (defined in "resourceTypes"), which allows multiple resources to inherit the same metrics and display characteristics.
-Resources may override any properties from their inherited type, or even choose to define all of their properties without specifying a type. // TODO: this isnt exactly true right now, but it should be
+Resources may override any properties from their inherited type, or even choose to define all of their properties without specifying a type.

 resourceTypes: Defines a generic type from which individual resources may inherit characteristics.
 Currently allows defining metrics and associated thresholds for those metrics.

 global: Defines global characteristics.
 Right now defines ordered severities.

-display: Allows display-specific customization of almost any key in the configuration file, including resources and severities.
+$key.display: Allows display-specific customization of almost any key in the configuration file.
+Every key supports the same display attributes, so simply adding a "display" key to any displayable object should modify its appearance in a consistent manner.

 ## Installation
 Note: Docker files exist in these project repos but dont work right now.
 Hopefully that will change soon.